zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Squash commit

+!!!
+Info "Why"
     - I have made 5 commits and I would like to compress them into a single commit so my Git history is cleaner.

 ```sh
 # indicate `p` or `pick` for the head commit, and `s` or `squash` for the rest